SSWConsulting/SSW.Rules.Content/rules/choose-azure-services/rule.md

 * Relational data e.g. a fully normalized database
 * Unstructured data e.g. document data, graph data, key/value data

-# Example Scenario
+## Example Scenario
 These questions can be applied to any scenario, but here is one example:

-Let's say you have an learning management system running as a React SPA and it stores information about companies, users, learning modules, learning items.
+Let's say you have a learning management system running as a React SPA and it stores information about companies, users, learning modules, learning items.
 Additionally users can upload rich text notes or images about each module as needed.

 It also has a scheduled job that runs daily, picks up all the user data and puts it into a database for reporting.
 This database for reporting needs to be able to store data from many different sources and process billions of records.

-## Where to run the app
+###  Q1: The App - Where to run the app?

 The customer doesn't need fine tuned control but does need to configure some server settings for the website.

-The app needs to run in Azure
+The app needs to run in Azure.

-The scheduled job runs occasionally (once a day) while the website needs to be up all the time.
+The scheduled job runs occasionally (once a day...) while the website needs to be up all the time.

-So the best choices here might be
+### A1: The App - The best Azure services are
-* An Azure App Service for the website since it is a PaaS offering that provides server configuration and constant availability
+* An Azure App Service for the website, since it is a PaaS offering that provides server configuration and constant availability
-* An Azure function for the scheduled Job since it only runs occasionally and no server configuration is necessary
+* An Azure function for the scheduled Job, since it only runs occasionally and no server configuration is necessary

-## How to store the data
+### Q2: Data - How to store it?

 The data coming in for everyday usage is largely transactional while the reporting data is more for data analytics.
 The data is mostly structured except for the rich text notes and images.

-So you might use:
+### A2: Data - The best Azure Services are
 * Azure SQL for the main everyday usage
 * CosmosDB for the rich text notes and images
 * Azure Synapse for the data analytics